getalp/Lightweight-Transformer-Models-For-HAR-on-Mobile-Devices/README.md

 For running the 'Combined' dataset training and evaluation pipeline, all datasets must first be downloaded and processed.
 Please run all scripts in the 'datasets' folder.

-Tip: Manually downloading the datasets and placing them in the 'datasets/dataset' folder may be a good alternative for stabiltiy if the download pipeline keeps failing VIA the provided scripts.
+Tip: Manually downloading the datasets and placing them in the 'datasets/dataset' folder may be a good alternative for stability if the download pipeline keeps failing VIA the provided scripts.

 UCI
 ```